Rhonda

 How to Pronounce Rhonda

 Our model has identified 3 different pronunciations for the name Rhonda.
-Click the play button next to the name to hear the pronunciation spoken aloud.
+Click the play button under each pronunciation to hear it spoken aloud.

-Our model is 79.1% confident that Rhonda is pronounced as RAHN-duh.
-The next most likely pronunciation is ROHN-duh, at 14.0% confidence.
+Our model is 79.1% confident that Rhonda is pronounced as RAHN-duh, which has 2 syllables.
+The next most likely pronunciation is ROHN-duh, at 14.0% confidence, with 2 syllables.

 2